DevMountain/react-4-afternoon/README.md

 }
 ```

 Now that we have the student data coming in, we can go into the render method and display the pieces of the student's information.
-Let's put the student's `first_name` and `last_name` within an `h1` tag.
-Let's put the grade and email in their own `h3` tags.
+Let's put the student's `first_name` and `last_name` within a `h1` tag and let's put the grade and email in their own `h3` tags.

 ```js
 render() {